FK83/scoringRules/readme.md

 # scoringRules

 An R package to compute scoring rules for fixed (parametric) and simulated forecast distributions.
-Authored by Alexander Jordan (University of Bern), Fabian Krüger (Karlsruhe Institute of Technology (KIT)) and Sebastian Lerch (KIT and Heidelberg Institute for Theoretical Studies), with contributions from Maximiliane Graeter (KIT).
+Authored by Alexander Jordan (Heidelberg Institute for Theoretical Studies (HITS)), Fabian Krüger (Karlsruhe Institute of Technology (KIT)) and Sebastian Lerch (KIT and HITS), with contributions from Maximiliane Graeter (KIT).

 ## Highlights
   - Coherent, dictionary-like reference for computing scoring rules in a wide range of situations